maxzirps/mnist/README.md

 - [X] Load data and display images
 - [ ] Visualize impact of various kernels
 - [ ] Visualize feature maps learned by the network
-- [ ] Compare pre-trained base with custom base
+- [ ] Compare various models and parameters
 - [ ] Create a second version using pipelines